COSC-Lab/napari-fast4dreg/README.md

 ## Example Outcome
 The output will consist of the following (if chosen):
 - registered.tif: The registered file, output of this image registration pipeline.
-- tmp_data: This folder was used for temporary data saving and stores at the end the registered image in a chunked manner (can be deleted or dragged into napari for a greater data versitility)
+- tmp_data: This folder was used for temporary data saving and stores at the end the registered image in a chunked manner (can be deleted or dragged into napari for a greater data versatility)
-- drifts.csv: csv table, home to the drift of all corrected variables, if you prefer your own plotting style, here is where you find the pure drif table.
+- drifts.csv: csv table, home to the drift of all corrected variables, if you prefer your own plotting style, here is where you find the pure drift table.
-- XY-Drift.svg: Vector based graphic, visualising the dirft in lateral direction.
+- XY-Drift.svg: Vector based graphic, visualising the drift in lateral direction.
 The svg format can be opened by your web browser or directly imported to powerpoint.
 Key advantage of .svg instead of .png: You can resize any way you like without loss of image quality.
-- Z-Drift.svg: Vector based graphic, visualising the dirft in axial direction.
+- Z-Drift.svg: Vector based graphic, visualising the drift in axial direction.
 - Rotation-Drift.svg: Showing rotation correction of the image in lateral direction.

 ![3D_MIP_registration](./media/3D_registration.gif)